University admissions marketing calendar for India — month-by-month campaign timing, channel sequencing, and budget allocation

 October and November: Build brand awareness and start content production

-October is when smart universities start moving.
-Students haven’t applied anywhere yet, so competition for attention is lower than it will be in January.
-This is your moment to own generic awareness keywords before the inbox becomes chaos.
+October is when universities should start moving.
+Students haven’t applied anywhere yet, so you face less competition for attention than in January.
+Own generic awareness keywords before the paid chaos arrives in December.

 What to run: